TECH BUYER Oct 2017 - IDC FutureScape - Doc # US42379618

 IDC FutureScape: Worldwide Robotics 2018 Predictions

-By: Jing Bing ZhangResearch Director, IDC Worldwide Robotics, John SantagateResearch Director, Service Robots, Tom MainelliGroup Vice President, Devices & AR/VR, Vladyslav Mukherjee, Shigehiro FujimuraSenior Market Analyst, Communications, IDC Japan, Victoria BrownResearch Manager, Global Supply Chain Execution, Lorenzo VeronesiResearch Manager, EMEA, Robert ParkerGroup Vice President, Christopher HolmesManaging Director - IDC Insights Asia Pacific
+By: Jing Bing ZhangResearch Director, IDC Worldwide Robotics, John SantagateResearch Director, Service Robots, Tom MainelliGroup Vice President, Devices & AR/VR, Vladyslav Mukherjee, Shigehiro FujimuraSenior Market Analyst, Communications, IDC Japan, Victoria BrownResearch Director, Global Supply Chain Execution, Lorenzo VeronesiResearch Manager, EMEA, Robert ParkerSenior Vice President, Enterprise Applications, Data Intelligence, Services, and Industry Research, Christopher HolmesManaging Director - IDC Insights Asia Pacific

 This IDC study presents the IDC Worldwide Robotics team's analysis of key drivers relating to robotics, and how these drivers are likely to shape the development of robotics in the planning horizon of 2018 through 2021.
 The development and deployment of robotics in various industries continue to accelerate in 2017.
 We have also witnessed the rapid development and convergence of robotics and artificial intelligence (AI) technologies, which in turn are accelerating the development of next generation of intelligent robots for industrial, commercial, and consumer applications.
 To better prepare and support the technology buyer community for the upcoming era of artificial intelligence–enabled robotics (which IDC defined as Robotics 3.0), IDC robotics analysts worldwide, in collaboration with IDC AI and analytics analysts, worked closely on the development of the top 10 robotics predictions, bringing together the collective knowledge of their regions, industrial verticals, and data points of how technology is being deployed across all industries as well as consumers.